-A big handicap for Bed in a Box is the mattresses aren't sold in stores, so you can't test them before making a commitment.
-However, the company does offer a full money-back guarantee with return shipping costs covered.
-The downside is that owners are required to keep the mattress for at least 60 days, then it can be returned within the next 60 days.
+A big handicap for Bed in a Box is that, because the mattresses aren't sold in stores, you can't test one before making a commitment.
+However, the company offers a full money-back guarantee with return shipping costs covered -- provided that owners give the mattress a full 60 days to get used to it before deciding it's not right for them.

 Another terrific value in memory foam mattresses is the Tuft & Needle Mattress (Est. $350 and up).
 It gets both a recommendation and a Best Buy nod in one professional test, earning high marks for both durability and stabilization.
 Owners rate the Tuft & Needle mattress very highly as well, with most saying it has transformed their sleep.
 However most note that it's quite firm; while those who love firm mattresses are very pleased, those who do not complain of sore joints or waking up stiff in the morning.
 Side sleepers seem the least happy with this mattress.

 Still, we see raves for the Tuft & Needle mattress from back pain suffers.
 Many say they purchased this mattress after reading recommendations that back pain sufferers may be helped by a memory foam mattress, and were thrilled that it worked.
 Customer service, the shipping experience and ease of set up also get kudos from customers.